Clastify logo

 Limiting and excess reactants

-A limiting reactant is the reactant used up first, so it sets the maximum amount of product that can form.
-An excess reactant is present in more than the mole ratio requires; some of it is still left after the limiting reactant has gone.
+A limiting reactant is the reactant that gets used up first, so it sets the maximum amount of product that can form.
+An excess reactant is present in more than the mole ratio requires; some of it is left over after the limiting reactant has gone.

 Take the formation of water: